clue1ess/xv6/explanation/os_theory.md

 ## Priviledge instruction

 For single task OS environment, ony one program is loaded into memory.
-But for multitasking OS environment, multiple programs is loaded into memory simultaneously but only one is executed at a time(which one is to be executed depends on scheduler).For a partricular time slice, one  program is executed and suspended after some time(if it is not completed) and whole context of that process is saved and some other process is scheduled.
+But for multitasking OS environment, multiple programs is loaded into memory simultaneously but only one is executed at a time(which one is to be executed depends on scheduler).For a particular time slice, one  program is executed and suspended after some time(if it is not completed) and whole context of that process is saved and some other process is scheduled.
 Each program has four segments - *code, data. stack, heap*.
 No program should spoil other program's segments and also that of OS.
 Hence, CPU has two modes of operation specified by mode bit:
 1. User mode (normal instructions can run in this mode).
 2. Kernel mode (priviledge instructions can also run in this mode.)